chawyehsu/hok/crates/scoop_hash/README.md

 scoop-hash = { version = "0.1", features = ["rustcrypto"] }
 ```

-Self-contained implementations are considerably slower than those from RustCrypto's
+Self-contained implementations are hand written _pure Rust soft_ implemented and
+considerably slower than those from RustCrypto's crates that may have SIMD or
-crates, but they do not require any external dependencies and are more portable.
+even ASM backends, but they do not require any external dependencies and are
+more portable.

 ## Bench